mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Lists
 ~~~~~

-To better understand this concept; let’s consider a simple alias that returns the day of the week from a given Nth day.
+To better understand this concept; let's consider a simple alias that returns the day of the week from a given Nth day.
 In this case, our list of tokens will look something like this:

 .. code:: text